In This Article

 - Vintage milk glass is opaque.
 The transparency of the glass is the main difference between milk glass and other collectible glassware (like depression glass or carnival glass).

-- Companies produced milk glass in the late 1800s through the 1980s.
+- Companies produced milk glass from the late 1800s through the 1980s.
 However, milk glass wasn’t popular this entire time.
-The collectible went out of favor in the 1930s for a couple of decades.
+The collectible went out of favor in the 1930s for decades.
 Be aware that there are companies producing reproductions today.

 - White dinnerware and dishes are usually not considered milk glass.
-Glassmakers were more apt to create solo home decor items like vases, salt shakers, or candy dishes.
-Again, large sets of milk glass dishes were uncommon.
-Most sets of china were made with porcelain or ceramic instead of glass.
-In the early 1900s, many household features like doorknobs and lampshades were made using milk glass.
+Milk glass items tend to be one-off items like vases, salt shakers, or candy dishes.
+Large sets of milk glass dishes were uncommon.
+Manufacturers made most dish sets out of porcelain or ceramic instead of glass (with the exception of Corningware, Pyrex, and Correlle).

 There are several common milk glass manufacturers.
-Here are a few that have produced milk glass on a large scale with varying qualities and values.
+These companies have produced milk glass on a large scale with varying qualities and values.

 - Bryce Brothers

 Porcelain vs. Milk Glass